-The core sequence of each major is typically structured as a series of courses taken one at a time with classes meeting one evening or Saturday morning each week, or online.
-A supportive learning community is achieved through the cohort model-a small group of usually no more than 24 students progressing through the program together.
+The core sequence of each major is typically structured as a series of courses taken one at a time with classes meeting one evening each week, or online.

 General Requirements for an Associate Degree Associate of Arts (A.A.), Associate of Science (A.S.)